mahoneyr/AnythingLLM_File-Manager/README.md

 You can let the files manually update with a post request to the **ip:port/update_files/update/** endpoint.
 For most people it will be **http://localhost:8000/update_files/update/**

+## Web UI Interface 🖥️ 🖱️

+The application includes a simple web UI for managing your AnythingLLM files directly from your browser 🌐:

+1. **How to access:** 🔗
+   - Open your browser and navigate to the application's base URL (e.g., **http://localhost:8000/**)
+   - You'll see a user-friendly dashboard with action buttons

+2. **Available actions:** 🎮
+   - 📤 **Full Upload and Cleaning** - Upload files and perform cleaning operations
+   - 🗂️ **Sort Files** - Sort files into appropriate folders based on workspace associations
+   - 🧹 **Clean Folders** - Delete unused folders
+   - 🔍 **Scan Files** - Check for new, changed, or deleted files (doesn't upload anything)
+   - 🖼️ **Create Image Descriptions** - Generate descriptions for all images

+3. **Usage:** 👆
+   - Simply click on the desired action button
+   - The system will execute the requested operation
+   - Results will be displayed in the response area below the buttons

+This interface provides a convenient alternative to API calls or waiting for scheduled CRON jobs to run. 💫

 ## Troubleshooting 🛠️

 Common issues and their solutions: